Welcome to Berkeley Playhouse's 10th Anniversary Season!

 Season Pass Options

 Season Passes are now off sale for the 1718 Season.
-Season Passes for our 1819 Season will be available starting Monday, April 15.
+Click here to purchase a Season Pass for our 1819 Season.

 OUR BOX OFFICE